-As presented in the preceding table, the Company's 2009 consolidated effective tax rate was 28.2%, as compared to 29.7% in 2008 and 28.7% in 2007.
-The 2009 effective tax rate reflects the favorable impact of various audit settlements as well as a U.S. deduction for qualified production activities as defined by the Internal Revenue Code.
+The 2009 effective tax rate reflected the favorable impact of various audit settlements as well as a U.S. deduction for qualified production activities as defined by the Internal Revenue Code.
 The deduction is based on U.S. manufacturing activities.
-The deduction for 2008 was limited due to contributions to the Company's benefit plans.
 During 2009, the Company finalized its assessment of foreign earnings and capital to be repatriated under the prior year repatriation plan resulting in a favorable impact to the cost of remitted and unremitted foreign earnings.